 While you wait for your approval, it’s important to keep detailed records of everything that happens.
 This means any records and receipts of your doctor’s office visits, medication, physical rehabilitation, vocational rehabilitation (if any), and out-of-pocket expenses.
 Keep track of how the injury has affected your life and your ability to work.
 The more detail you can keep regarding your injury, the better off you’ll be if you have to back it up later.

-Hiring a Workers’ Comp Attorney
+Hiring a Workers’ Compensation Lawyer in Winston-Salem

 At Lewis & Keller, we’ve got decades of experience helping people get the full workers’ compensation benefits to which they’re entitled under the law, and we can help you, too.
-Just give us a call or fill out our easy case evaluation form and get started today!
+Just give us a call or fill out our easy case evaluation form below and get started today!